nixworks/public/news/2006/07/24/iraq-war-saddam-hussein-69-the-deposed-former-iraqi-president-has-been-force-fed-in-a-baghdad-hospital-through-a-tube-after-16-days-of.md

 ### [2006-07-24](/news/2006/07/24/index.md)

-#  Iraq War:.
-Saddam Hussein, 69, the deposed former Iraqi President, has been force-fed in a Baghdad hospital through a tube after 16 days of hunger strike.
+#  Iraq War:: Saddam Hussein, 69, the deposed former Iraqi President, has been force-fed in a Baghdad hospital through a tube after 16 days of hunger strike.